Bethesda Painting Awards Finalists

 Megan Marlatt was a recipient of a Fulbright Scholar Research Fellowship to Belgium in 2018, where she studied Belgian carnival culture and painters.
 She has won a Fellowship in Painting from the National Endowment for the Arts, two Professional Artist Grants from the Virginia Museum of Fine Arts in 2013 and 2006, one from the Virginia Commission on the Arts and The New Jersey State Council on the Arts.
 She has had numerous national and international solo exhibitions and group shows.
 Since 2013, Marlatt has been the founder and director of the artist collective, “The Big Head Brigade,” a group that builds and performs in large papier-mâché heads.
 Their work has been presented in New York, Prague and Zurich.
 She has been a painting professor at the University of Virginia since 1988.

 Scott Ponemone, Baltimore, MD

-With an MFA from Maryland Institute College of Art and BA from Amherst College, Scott Ponemone focuses his work on exploring people in public spaces and events, metamorphosed pieces of cultural heritage to create entirely new images.
+With an MFA from Maryland Institute College of Art, Scott Ponemone focuses his work on exploring people in public spaces and events, metamorphosed pieces of cultural heritage to create entirely new images.
 Ponemone has exhibited in 23 one-person shows in New York, Washington, Baltimore, Miami, Richmond and Annapolis.
-Ponemone has received multiple awards, including the Maryland Individual Artist Award from the Maryland State Arts Council in both 1989 and 2019; and the 4th Biennial Maryland Regional Juried Art Exhibition (2019), University of Maryland: President’s Best of Show Award among others.
+Ponemone has received multiple awards, including the Maryland Individual Artist Award, the Maryland State Arts Council in both 1989 and 2019, and others.
+Ponemone was a finalist for the Bethesda Painting Awards in 2020.